Inwerpsel/design-mode/README.md

 * Most common usage patterns for CSS custom properties are well supported, with a few exceptions:
   - If the same property name is used across multiple elements, it only is shown on the topmost (e.g. "--background" in pico demo)
   - Not able to change color if the variable is inside the color function (e.g. `color: hsl(var(--h), var(--s), var(--l))`).
 Unfortunately many sites do this.
-* Usage of many media queries on the same custom properties is very likely to lead to incorrect inspection results
+* Usage of many media queries on the same custom properties is likely to lead to incomplete inspection results.
-* The "link" UI lists all variables with no filtering on type
+* The "link" UI lists all variables with no filtering on type.
 * The editor has few own CSS styles, mostly to guarantee basic functionality.
 As an artifact of how the editor was initially implemented, it loads the sheets on the inspected page before the editor styles.
 This can get a bit broken, but can also look good and consistent with the content.
-* Drag and drop is the only way to reorder elements in an area, on touch screens you can only move to the end of an area
+* Drag and drop is the only way to reorder elements in an area, on touch screens you can only move to the end of an area.
-* You can put any element in any area, but some combinations will lead to unusable or broken layouts, mostly in the top and bottom areas
+* You can put any element in any area, but some combinations will lead to unusable or broken layouts, mostly in the top and bottom areas.

 ## Roadmap